Viadana, Lombardy

 Viadana borders the following municipalities: Boretto, Borgo Virgilio, Brescello, Casalmaggiore, Commessaggio, Dosolo, Gazzuolo, Marcaria, Mezzani, Motteggiana, Pomponesco, Sabbioneta, Suzzara.

 It is the hometown of Rugby Viadana.

 Physical geography

 The municipal territory lies at the southwestern end of the province of Mantua and borders three other provinces: Cremona (municipality of Casalmaggiore), Parma (municipality of Mezzani), and Reggio nell'Emilia (municipalities of Boretto and Brescello).
 The territory is completely flat and is watered by the Po River along its entire southern border and by the Oglio River for much of its northern border.

-The territory of Viadana is part of the geographical area called Bassa Padana, and with its 102.50 km² area, Viadana is the largest municipality in the province of Mantua.
+The territory of Viadana is part of the geographical area called Bassa Padana.
+With its 102.50 km2 area, Viadana is the largest municipality in the province of Mantua.

 Geology

-Viadana is located near the Piadena anticline, which, according to some authors, was the epicenter of the violent January 3, 1117 earthquake that struck the Po Valley.
+Viadana is located near the Piadena anticline, which, according to some authors, was the epicenter of the violent January 3, 1117, earthquake that struck the Po Valley.

 Climate

-The climate in Viadana is very humid: hot and muggy in summer, cold with cold temperatures in winter.
+The climate of Viadana is very humid; hot and muggy in summer, with colder temperatures in winter.